Automated Detection of Short-term Slow Slip Events in Southwest Japan: Methodology of SSAID

 Firstly, we determine $\hat{N}^{k,s}$ by a majority voting rule based on the following results.
-Let $F$ denote the number of realisations in $\textbf{\textit{G}}^{k,s}$ with successful detections (see the definition of a successful detection in \textsection{\ref{subsec:piecewise-linear_applied_to_SSE_data}}).
-Let $P_s$ be the probability that a detection is successful for a given noise level $a_s$.
-As $Z_t^{k,s,m}(m=1,\cdots,Q)$ are independent of each other, the probability that at least half of these detections are successful is
+Let $F$ denote the number of realisations in $\textbf{\textit{G}}^{k,s}$ with successful cumulative detections (see the definition of a successful cumulative detection in \textsection{\ref{sec:method}}).
+Let $P_s$ be the probability that a cumulative detection is successful for a given noise level $a_s$.
+As $Z_t^{k,s,m}(m=1,\cdots,Q)$ are independent of each other, the probability that at least half of these cumulative detections in group $\textbf{\textit{G}}^{k,s}$ are successful is \begin{linenomath*}